Wang-Jie-Lucid-Sheep/Dictonary_Finder/README.md

 # Profile
 This is a python script that could find words means from Cambridge Dictionary automatically.

-This is another Python script for automatic load tothe shcool network.
+This is another Python script for automatic load to the shcool network.